Skip to main content

 Servers typically utilize a mobile ordering solution to take and ring in orders directly from the tables.
 This device fully integrates with the point of sale system, instantly sending orders to the kitchen.
 Fast-acting technology like this allows drinks to arrive at the table before the server even leaves.

-7. Café or Bistro
+7. Café or bistro

 A café or bistro restaurant has an intimate and relaxed atmosphere.
 Many people enjoy going to these types of restaurants to work and socialize.
 Cafés specialize in coffee, espresso, tea, and small food items.
 Bistros are like cafés but may offer a wider variety of food options.

-8. Bars & Pubs
+8. Bars & pubs

 Bar and pub restaurants are known for having a wide variety of alcohol and a lively atmosphere.
 These are often associated with watching sports, playing games, and live music.

-9. Food Trucks
+9. Food trucks

 The food truck concept is essentially a mobile restaurant.
 With limited space, it’s common for food trucks to offer a limited menu focusing on a specific type of food.
 Food trucks are unique because they can move and travel to customers.